Brazil: Non-life insurance premium volume, percent of GDP

-For that indicator, Swiss Re provides data for Brazil from 1994 to 2016.
-The average value for Brazil during that period was 1.13 percent with a minumum of 0.99 percent in 2010 and a maximum of 2.42 percent in 1994.
+For that indicator, we provide data for Brazil from 1994 to 2017.
+The average value for Brazil during that period was 1.11 percent with a minimum of 0.96 percent in 2010 and a maximum of 2.42 percent in 1994.

 Definition: Ratio of non-life insurance premium volume to GDP.
 Premium volume is the insurer's direct premiums earned (if Property/Casualty) or received (if Life/Health) during the previous calendar year.
 Premium data are taken from various issues of Sigma reports (Swiss Re).
 Data on GDP in US dollars is from the electronic version of the World Development Indicators.